-An autumn visit to Pinnacles National Monument is often rewarded with a sighting of one our most fascinating creatures, the tarantula.
+An autumn visit to Pinnacles National Park is often rewarded with a sighting of one our most fascinating creatures, the tarantula.
 September and October are the prime months to see male tarantulas ambling resolutely day and night in search of mates.
 They investigate every potential burrow, looking for a female ready to lay eggs in her specially prepared nest.

 Why don't you see tarantulas during the rest of the year?
 They are always here, but they are usually much more secretive.
 They spend the day in their burrows, emerging to hunt only at night.
 At any time of year, if you look carefully on the ground for small holes lined with silk, you might see a tarantula looking back at you!
 You'd be surprised how small a hole a tarantula can fit into.

 Tarantulas are commonly seen crossing roads.
 Please obey posted speed limits and watch the road to avoid running over tarantulas and other wildlife.